nikosuenderhauf/roboticvisionchallenges/scene-understanding.md

 ## Overview
 The Robotic Vision Scene Understanding Challenge evaluates how well a robotic vision system can understand the semantic and geometric aspects of its environment.
+There will be two tasks in this challenge: *Object-based Semantic Mapping / SLAM*, and *Scene Change Detection*.
 <!-- **We are working towards presenting this new challenge in November 2018 during our [workshop](iros2019) at IROS.** -->

 Key features of the challenge: